 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled from Clover Health LiveHealthy (PPO) when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Clover Health LiveHealthy (PPO) when your new plan's coverage begins.

-If you would like to switch from our This is what you should do: plan to:
+If you would like to switch from our This is what you should do: